Name: A project by Sally Breer Interior Design

-Sally, who is an interior designer and works at the hip store Amsterdam Modern in Los Angeles, really created a space with a lot of youthful fun but that still has a sophisticated, grown-up feel to it.
+Interior designer Sally created a space with a lot of youthful fun but that still has a sophisticated, grown-up feel to it.
 And though there's an eclectic mood to the house, it feels pulled together and cohesive.
 We love the chevron-painted wall in the living room that greets your eyes and really sets the tone for the house.
 We love the melding of vintage, classic furniture pieces with rustic, more natural ones to create a fun mix.
 Sally did an amazing job incorporating the homeowner's personality through photos, art and off-beat accessories sprinkled around the house.
 One of our favorite elements to the home is the art collage in the back TV room: a series of framed still shots from the movie "Annie Hall."
 What a fun and affordable art idea!

 Apartment Therapy Survey:

 The style: I wanted to create a space that really reflected the guy I was designing for but was also livable and still had character.
 Using neutral but masculine greys and olive greens for the paint colors, I was able to play with vintage and modern pieces to give the space a calming yet warm, eclectic, lived in feel.